Taxco Guerrero Mexico Travel Guide 2023: Things To Do, Where To Stay, + More!

-It definitely sounds a more “official” name to me.
-No matter what the name is anyway, the waterfall is beautiful and you should make some time to visit 😉
+It definitely sounds like a more “official” name to me.
+No matter what the name is anyway, the waterfall is beautiful and you should take some time to visit 😉

-#3 THE SPECTACULAR CAVES OF CACAHUAMILPA NAMED AFTER THE PARK WHERE THEY ARE LOCATED
+16. THE SPECTACULAR CAVES OF CACAHUAMILPA (NAMED AFTER THE PARK WHERE THEY ARE LOCATED)

 I wasn’t undecided whether I should go or not up to the very last minute when I arrived and saw such a long line waiting at the entrance.

-But my low expectations were totally exceeded when I entered these spectacular place.
+But my low expectations were totally exceeded when I entered these spectacular places.

 I have never seen such a big cave on earth.
-You walk for about 2 km inside and their hight is up to 70 mt.
+You walk for about 2 km inside and their height is up to 70 mt.

-The rock formations with majestic stalactites and stalagmites are out of proportions.
-I will tell you all about it and how to get there in a separate post.
+The rock formations with majestic stalactites and stalagmites are out of proportion.

 You will find many beautiful properties, the majority of which are beautiful old colonial houses that have been turned into hotels, some completely renovated and yet conserving the same vintage charm.